-The only reason I fill in more rows than just the basic pattern repeat is because that displays a longer stretch of the pattern on the slanted display chart, which gives a better idea of what the pattern will look like in the finished braid..
+The reason I fill in more rows than just the basic pattern repeat is because that displays a longer stretch of the pattern on the slanted display chart.
+That gives me a better idea of what the pattern will look like in the finished braid..

 After you figure out which rows constitute one full repeat, you might want to print or jot down the pattern, and mark the repeat with a pen, or simply cut any superfluous rows off the chart.

 If you do braid straight from an on-screen planner image, be sure to mentally mark the pattern repeat, and remember to only braid those same rows again and again, ignoring the rest of the rows.